Life Cycle

 Spongy moth caterpillar

-When the larva is fully grown (about 1-1/2 inches for males and 2-1/2 inches for females), it starts wandering around, looking for a safe place to pupate.
-They look for a protected place where they will be safe from enemies like mice, birds, and parasitic wasps.
+When the larva is fully grown (about 1 1/2 inches for males and 2+ inches for females), it will wander, looking for a place to pupate.
+They look for a protected spot offering safety from natural enemies such as mice, birds, and parasitic wasps.
 Typical hiding places include between ridges of bark, under flaps of loose bark, or in cracks of rock outcroppings.
 They can also be found in crevices on the undersides of vehicles, in firewood piles, on the underside of tree branches, or on outdoor furniture and play sets.

 Photo Credit: Milan Zubrik, Forest Research Institute – Slovakia, Image 1370017.
 Forestryimages.org